THE BRITISH SOCIETY OF AESTHETICS ANNUAL CONFERENCE

 Papers are invited in all areas of philosophical aesthetics.
 All submissions should include a 200-word abstract and must be prepared for anonymous review.

 There are two categories of submission:

-1. Regular submissions may not exceed 3500 words excluding abstract/footnotes/bibliography (around 30 minutes’ reading time, to be followed by discussion).
+1. Regular submissions may not exceed 3500 words excluding abstract, footnotes and references (around 30 minutes’ reading time, to be followed by discussion).
 Students may not submit in this category.

-2. Student submissions by students enrolled in MA or doctoral degree programmes are to be marked as such at the time of submission and may not exceed 2500 words excluding abstract/footnotes/bibliography (around 20-25 minutes’ reading time, to be followed by discussion).
-Students whose papers are accepted will receive a stipend to defray conference fees, accommodation and travel costs.
+2. Student submissions by students enrolled in MA or doctoral degree programmes are to be marked as such at the time of submission and may not exceed 2500 words excluding abstract, footnotes and references (around 20-25 minutes’ reading time, to be followed by discussion).
+Students whose papers are accepted will receive a stipend to defray conference fees, accommodation and up to a maximum of £500 travel costs.
 The winner of the prize for the best paper by a student will also receive a prize of £100.

 Submissions should be sent by email attachment in Word format to:

-Include the author’s name, affiliation, status (student or not) and contact details in the body of the email.
-Please also indicate whether you are willing to serve as a chair for a conference session.
+with the author’s name, affiliation, status (student or not) and contact details in the body of the email.
 Please also direct any questions to this address.